 The Vice-Chancellor is the most senior academic and administrative officer of the University, responsible for strategic direction and leadership.

-The Vice-Chancellor’s direct reports include the Deputy Vice-Chancellor & Provost, two Pro Vice-Chancellors (one of whom is also Director of Finance) and the Registrar & University Secretary.
+The Vice-Chancellor's direct reports include the Deputy Vice-Chancellor & Provost, a Pro Vice-Chancellor (also Director of Finance) and the University Registrar.

 These individuals, with the Vice-Chancellor, comprise the University's Financial Strategy Group.